Table of Contents

 Biomolecules and Metabolites

-- Each biomolecule has a specific concentration:
+- Each biomolecule exists at a characteristic concentration.

 Steady-State vs. Equilibrium